-Prior to the approval of the 2018 Plan, the Company granted equity awards under the 2015 Plan, which originally provided for grant of incentive stock options, non-qualified stock options, restricted stock awards, and other stock-based awards to the Company's employees, officers, directors, consultants and advisors.
+We previously granted equity awards under the 2015 Stock Incentive Plan (the "2015 Plan"), which originally provided for grant of incentive stock options, non-qualified stock options, RSAs and other stock-based awards to our employees, officers, directors, consultants and advisors.
+Following the effectiveness of the 2018 Plan, we ceased making grants under the 2015 Plan.
+The 2015 Plan continues to govern the terms and conditions of the outstanding awards granted under it.

-The terms of equity award agreements, including vesting requirements, were determined by the board of directors and are subject to the provisions of the 2015 Plan.
+The terms of equity award agreements made under the 2015 Plan, including vesting requirements, were determined by the board of directors and are subject to the provisions of the 2015 Plan.
 Stock options granted to employees generally vest over a four-year period but may be granted with different vesting terms.
-A limited number of awards contain performance-based vesting criteria and for such awards that are deemed probable of vesting, the Company records expense in the period in which such determination is made through any estimated remaining vesting period.
+A limited number of awards contain performance-based vesting criteria and for such awards that are deemed probable of vesting, we record expense in the period in which such determination is made through any remaining estimated vesting period.
 Certain options provide for accelerated vesting in the event of a change in control.
 Awards granted to non-employee consultants generally vest monthly over a period of one to four years.
-Stock options issued under the 2015 Plan expire no more than 10 years from the date of grant.
-As of the effectiveness of the 2018 Plan, the Company ceased making awards under the 2015 Plan.
+Stock options issued under the 2015 Plan expire no later than 10 years from the date of grant.

-Under the 2015 Plan, the Company was authorized to grant equity awards up to an aggregate of 5,417,044 shares of common stock.
-As of September 30, 2021, an aggregate of 5,758,536 options and other equity awards had been granted under the 2015 Plan, of which 1,454,079 have been exercised, 1,280,445 have been canceled and 18,468 have been repurchased as of September 30, 2021.
-A total of 113,006 shares previously reserved under the 2015 Plan that had not been exercised or were otherwise subject to outstanding exercise awards were no longer authorized for issuance under the 2015 Plan as of May 8, 2018.
+Under the 2015 Plan, we were authorized to grant equity awards up to an aggregate of 5,417,044 shares of common stock.
+As of March 31, 2022, an aggregate of 5,758,518 options and other equity awards were granted under the 2015 Plan, of which 1,471,337 were exercised, 1,299,392 were canceled and 18,468 were repurchased as of March 31, 2022.
+A total of 113,006 shares previously reserved under the 2015 Plan that had not been exercised or were otherwise subject to outstanding exercise awards were no longer authorized as of May 8, 2018.